matthewcking312/NHLSalaryPrediction/README.md

 # NHL Salary Prediction
-Inspired by the past Kaggle competition (https://www.kaggle.com/camnugent/predict-nhl-player-salaries#train.csv), using game stats on NHL Players, we will fit multiple models to predict the player salary.
+Inspired by the past Kaggle competition of [NHL Data](https://www.kaggle.com/camnugent/predict-nhl-player-salaries#train.csv), using game stats on NHL Players, we will fit multiple models to predict the player salary.
 For USF's MSDS 699 course, we document our modeling process to demonstrate our Machine Learning efforts in this project.

 ## Workflow of this repository
 1. Direct Feature engineering was done in the Processing_Data.ipynb.